 - Faculty at the college conduct research focused on improving the health and well-being of Arizona and beyond.
 The college garners $11 million in research grants annually.

 - The Health Sciences Education Building, which opened in July 2012, is a state-of-the-art, 268,000-square-foot, six-story facility with lecture halls, the Center for Simulation and Innovation, clinical education suites, an anatomy lab, offices and various flexible classrooms.

 - The Biomedical Sciences Partnership Building research facility opened in February 2017.
 The 10-story, 245,000 square-foot, research building is focused on bringing scientists and researchers together to discover innovative solutions to today’s leading health concerns.
 Areas of research include cancer drug therapies, applied nanobioscience, pediatric infectious disease research and more.

 - Students train in the Center for Simulation and Innovation, a 33,000-square foot mock hospital equipped with state-of-the-art mannequins, virtual reality and other sophisticated technology.

-- The college is one of only a few medical schools in the country that requires every student to design and complete a four-year Scholarly Project.
+- The college is one of six medical schools in the country that requires every student to design and complete a four-year Scholarly Project.

-- The college is a vibrant community resource, offering youth STEM workshops and community engagement programs like Connect2STEM, Summer Scrubs and Wildcat Night — designed to inspire youth about careers in health care.
-Medical students serve at community health clinics like Wesley Community and Health Center and are mentors for students at Bioscience High School.
-Popular free monthly community outreach lectures from distinguished faculty allow the college to share knowledge and nurture interest in medicine with the public.
+- The college is a vibrant community resource, offering workshops and community engagement programs like Connect2STEM, as well as Saturday Scrubs and Summer Scrubs — which are designed to inspire youth about careers in health care.
+Medical students serve at community health clinics, including Wesley Community Center and are mentors for students at Bioscience High School.

 Diversity Mission Statement